 Lead/lag control in pumping systems is a common practice to maintain pressure with highly variable flow.
 The system is typically configured with a master pump controlled by a VFD operating in constant pressure mode, and with auxiliary pumps that are controlled by the drive.
-The auxiliary pumps typically operate across-theline at 60 Hz.
+The auxiliary pumps typically operate across-the-line at 60 Hz.
 They may be equipped with a soft starter to mitigate inrush currents.

 If the master pump cannot maintain system pressure it will call for an auxiliary pump by closing a relay on the Control Terminals.
-DXL and LHX Series drives can control up to four auxiliary pumps.
+Alpha Drives can control up to three auxiliary pumps.
 There are features to reduce oscillations and ensure smooth staging and destaging pumps.